 (4) Profiles made up of elements with intermediate stiffeners and designed by calculation should be in accordance with prEN 1993-1-3.

 (5) In the case of class 4 sheet piles, design by calculation may not always lead to economic solutions and it is often useful to use tests for the determination of resistance.
-Testing of class 4 Z-piles and piles shall follow rules given in Annex B.
+Testing of class 4 Z-piles and Ω−piles shall follow rules given in Annex B.

 (6) The provisions for design by calculation given in this annex may be used only for steel within the range of nominal thickness t as follows:

-2,0 mm t 15,0 mm.
+2,0 mm ≤ t ≤ 15,0 mm.

 (7) For thicker or thinner class 4 steel sheet pile cross-sections, the load bearing capacity should be determined by design assisted by testing in accordance with Annex B.